María Beatriz del Rosario Arroyo: Canonization process

 Arroyo is currently in consideration for sainthood in the Roman Catholic Church with several miracles being investigated purportedly attributed to her.

-On July 28, 2009, Archbishop Angel Lagdameo issued an edict declaring that he is initiating the “diocesan process for the Cause of the Canonization of the Servant of God Mother Rosario Arroyo de la Visitacion which was officially opened on the 7th day of October 2009 at the parish church of St. Anne, Molo, Iloilo City.”
+On July 28, 2009, Archbishop Angel Lagdameo issued an edict declaring that he is initiating the "diocesan process for the Cause of the Canonization of the Servant of God Mother Rosario Arroyo de la Visitacion which was officially opened on the 7th day of October 2009 at the parish church of St. Anne, Molo, Iloilo City."
 It was spearheaded by the Congregation of the Dominican Sisters of the Most Holy Rosary of the Philippines (originally Beaterio de Molo) based in Molo, Iloilo.
-Mother Rosario founded this congregation in 1925.
-The Cause of Mother Rosario Arroyo was initiated by the Mother Rosario Arroyo Commission (MRAC) headed by former Superior General, Mother Visitacion Alecto, O.P.
-Later, Rev. Fr.
-Samson S. Silloriquez, OAR, was constituted as the Postulator who petitioned Archbishop Angel N. Lagdameo to decree the initiation of the Diocesan Process for Mother Rosario's beatification and canonization.
+Arroyo founded this congregation in 1925.
+The cause for the canonization of Arroyo was initiated by the Mother Rosario Arroyo Commission (MRAC) headed by former Superior General, Visitacion Alecto.
+Later, Samson S. Silloriquez, was constituted as the postulator who petitioned Archbishop Angel N. Lagdameo to decree the initiation of the diocesan process for Arroyo's beatification and canonization.

 On June 11, 2019, the decree of heroic virtue was promulgated, giving her the title Venerable.